Aaron Wilmer: College career

-College career statistics
+Statistics

 Professional career

 After his collegiate career, Wilmer signed with MRM Agent Marty Magid, who also represented Elvis Dumervil.
 Wilmer worked out with the Philadelphia Eagles and competed in the NFL Regional Combine.
 He spent time with the Canadian Football League's BC Lions and the Calgary Stampeders.

 On October 25, 2016, Wilmer signed with the Spokane Empire of the Indoor Football League.

 Personal life

 Wilmer is the son of Thomas and Dontissa Wilmer and he has one daughter, Giovana.

 As well as two older brothers, Thomas and Damien.